-Bed, Heatbed, Printbed - A commonly used term for printing pad - a heated area of the 3D printer where 3D objects are printed.
+Bed, Heatbed, Printbed - Commonly used term for printing pad - a heated area of 3D printer where 3D objects are printed.

 Extruder - Printing head or extruder is a part of a printer consisting of a nozzle, hobbed pulley, idler and a nozzle fan.